 Lost, Stolen or Mutilated Bonds.
-If a bond is mutilated, lost, stolen or destroyed, then Israel may issue a new bond upon the production of such mutilated bond or upon evidence satisfactory to it and the fiscal agent.
+If a bond is mutilated, lost, stolen or destroyed, then Israel may issue a new bond upon the production of such mutilated bond or upon evidence satisfactory to it and the fiscal agent, and upon receipt of an indemnity and surety bond satisfactory to Israel and the fiscal agent and holding Israel and the fiscal agent harmless.
 If the bond was about to mature, Israel may pay for it without issuing a new bond.
 The newly issued bond will constitute the original contractual obligation of Israel, regardless of whether any person or entity tries to enforce the old bond.
-The bond owner will bear all expenses in connection with delivery of a new bond, except with respect to a bond mutilated, destroyed, stolen or lost prior to its delivery to the bond owner, for which Israel and the fiscal agent have received satisfactory evidence.
+The bond owner will bear all expenses in connection with the replacement and delivery of a new bond.
+Israel will issue a new bond certificate to the bond owner for no cost, in case the bond owner notifies Israel and the fiscal agent in writing that the bond certificate was never delivered, no later than six (6) months following the original issue date of the bond.